Student Questions & Answers

 Even More Resources

 Short, sweet, and casual.
-Tips and tutorials from us and our friends.
+Tips, tutorials, and services from us and our friends.

 Download ClassicSpotColorsASE.zip, an Adobe Swatch Exchange (ASE) file containing spot color swatches with names and Lab definitions reminiscent of those famous color libraries disappearing from Adobe applications.